golok727/kaori/README.md

 ## Docs

-Coming soon..
-It's my birthday today and its 2:47 AM now so i want to sleep :3

 - So basically if you access any signal/computed inside the component function, it will trigger a re-render when the signal/computed changes.
 - It will only rerun the render function not the whole component function.
 - You can use `onMount` to run a function when the component is mounted.